 Here in Nicaragua, we think we’ve found the best hidden gem.
 It’s unique, it’s fun, it’s just epic.
 I even think it should be nominated as one of the world wonders.

-Here’s why you should visit Ometepe Island, Nicaragua on you next trip to Central America.
+Here’s why you need to visit Ometepe Island, Nicaragua on you next trip to Central America.

 one two volcanos

 The first time I actually saw Ometepe island was on a flight to Central America years ago.
 I had no idea what the hell I was looking at out of the window except for two volcanos in the middle of a lake.
 But I knew I had to go there someday.

 The island of Ometepe literally is two volcanoes sitting in the middle of a huge lake.
 You have the active Volcan de Concepción and Volcan de Maderas.
 You can hike up to a lagoon on top of the Volcan de Concepción, where you can be in a lagoon, on a volcano, on an island, in a lake, in Nicaragua, land mostly created by volcanos.
 Volcanoception.
 That’s like the coolest thing, ever.